-Please provide the following information.
+Please provide the follow ng information.
 Date Registration number (if applicable) Regulatory body First name Last name Phone Number Email address Date of Exam Location of Exam (if applicable) detailed explanation.
-It can nent you experienced during the examination? ( Please provided a nnot have been existing/ongoing at the start of the examination.
-It affected your capacity to complete the examination. )

-By signing below, I, \\\\\\, confirm that the information provided in this document is true and consent to the Alliance of Canadian Dietetic Regulatory Bodies collecting, using, and disclosing my personal information for the purpose of processing this request.
+It ca nent you experienced during the examination?
+(Please provided a anot have been existing/ongoing at the start of the examination.
+It affected your capacity to complete the examination.) , confirm that the s document is true and consent to the Alliance of Canadian Dietetic ng, using, and disclosing my personal information for the purpose o Signature Date

-Signature

-Date